Gelatin Bubbles

 I simply pressed them into the buttercream and stacked them on top of each other.

-image of a baby shower cake decorated with gelatin balloons made from gelatin bubbles
+image of a cute baby shower cake decorated with gelatin bubbles to look like balloons

 DISCLAIMER: I do not recommend actually eating the bubbles.
 Although they are edible, they don’t taste great (plain gelatin!!).